 With the ServSwitch Affinity, you have easy, virtually trouble-free, secure, and complete access to up to 1024 computers from as many as 4, 8, or 16 keyboard/video/mouse stations.
 Here are some of the major features of the Affinity:

 Upgradability:

-- Plug-in expansion boards make ServSwitch Affinity solutions easy to grow and maintain. - Free lifetime firmware upgrades using flash-memory technology provide a path to improvements and new features.
+- Plug-in expansion boards make ServSwitch Affinity systems easy to expand and maintain. - Free lifetime firmware upgrades using flash-memory technology provide a path to improvements and new features.

 Compatibility: